 Tassal share price volatility

-Tassal Group Limited, together with its subsidiaries, engages in the hatching, farming, processing, marketing, and sale of Atlantic salmon in Australia.
-The company offers fresh, smoked, canned, and frozen salmon.
-It also procures, processes, markets, and sells prawns and other seafood species.
+Tassal Group Limited, together with its subsidiaries, engages in the hatching, farming, processing, marketing, and sale of Atlantic salmon and tiger prawns in Australia.
+The company offers fresh, smoked, canned, and frozen salmon; and Australian black tiger prawns.
+It also procures, processes, markets, and sells salmon, prawns and other seafood species.
 The company provides its products under the Tassal, Tropic Co, Superior Gold, Tasmanian Smokehouse, and De Costi Seafoods brands through retail and wholesale channels.
-The company also exports its products.
+It also exports its products.
 Tassal Group Limited was founded in 1986 and is headquartered in Hobart, Australia.

 Frequently asked questions